 I'm Emily, I'm a graphic designer/artist and a bunch of other things.
 This is mostly about the other things.

-In 2002 I received the Art Sterling Scholarship to Utah State University where I earned a double BFA in Drawing & Painting and Graphic Design.
+In 2002 I received the Art Sterling Scholarship to Utah State University where I largely subsisted on frosted flakes and earned a double BFA in Drawing & Painting and Graphic Design.
 Since 2007, I have been a full-time in-house or agency designer and part-time freelancer.
-In 2017, I made the leap to full-time freelancing and established Bunnelli, LLC to better service my clients.
-Bunnelli is my dog's last name (she's adopted); Isabelle Rosalini Bunnelli.
+In 2017, I made the leap (or fall, depending on your perspective) to full-time freelancing and established Bunnelli, LLC*.
+I now spend my days designing under the close supervision of my two dogs for a variety of clients across the U.S. *Bunnelli is my dog's last name (she's adopted); Isabelle Rosalini Bunnelli.

 I'm deeply flawed but eager to be better.
 I believe in people's capacity to do great things.
 I want to do some too.
 Mostly that translates to being kind, doing my best work, continual learning, and trying to improve the world around me.
 I think curiosity & kindness are undervalued and things are generally overvalued.
 I like to make art that builds connections, improves quality of life, speaks to the truth, and whenever possible, makes people smile.